UBC-MDS/samplingsimulatorpy/CONDUCT.md

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

+Contributors of this project are responsible for enforcing the Code of Conduct.
+They can be contacted by emailing Tao Guo <tguo9@dons.usfca.edu>, Yue Jiang <yue856@gmail.com>, Lise Braaten <lisebraaten@gmail.com>, or Holly Williams <Holly.Rourke@gmail.com>.
+All reports will be kept confidential.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment include: